eth-protocol-fellows/protocol-studies/docs/wiki/research/portal-network.md

 # Portal Network

-> :warning: This document covers an active area of research and development.
-The Portal Network is not yet production-ready and all client implementations are experimental.
-Content may be outdated at time of reading and subject to future updates.
+> :warning: This document covers a project that is no longer under active development.
+The Portal Network never reached production readiness and active maintenance across most client implementations has stopped.
+Content may be outdated at time of reading.

 > **Recommended pre-reading**